15 Best Portland Fall Festivals (Oregon) 2026

 Hops growing

-Date: Saturday, October 5, 11-7 PM
+Date: Saturday, October 4, 11-7 PM

 Admission: $20-30 for adults, $15 for designated drivers, and free for children 12 and under.

-10. Portland Greek Festival
+12. Portland Greek Festival

 The festival offers family-friendly activities for all ages, whether you are interested in learning more about Greek culture, trying new foods, or simply enjoying the lively atmosphere.
 Be sure to check out the traditional Greek folk dancing, where you’ll see dancers of all ages and skill levels performing in colorful costumes.

 While you’re there, sample some of the delicious Greek food booths, including gyros, spanakopita, and baklava.
-You can also participate in cooking demos and learn how to make your own Greek dishes at home.
+You can also participate in cooking demonstrations and learn how to make your own Greek dishes at home.

 The Portland Greek Festival is an excellent way to experience a different culture and celebrate the fall season.

-Information for 2024 Portland Greek Festival
+Information for 2025 Portland Greek Festival

-Dates: October 4, 5 &6 Friday-Sunday
+Dates: October 3, 4 & 5 Friday-Sunday

-Admission: TBD
+Admission: $5

-11. The Hood River Valley Harvest Fest
+13. The Hood River Valley Harvest Fest

 Antique wooden fruit boxes.
 One labeled Hood River Brand Spitzenberg Apples, another labeled Diamond Brand Hood River Pears.

 One festival that you won’t want to miss this fall is the Hood River Valley Harvest Fest.
-Located just a short drive from Portland down the scenic Columbia River Gorge, this festival offers a delightful mix of activities for all ages.
+Located just a short drive from Portland down the scenic Columbia River Gorge, this festival offers a delightful mix of activities for all ages

 From pumpkin carving and apple cider pressing to live music and local arts vendors, there’s something for everyone here.
-You can even take a tour of the nearby farms and orchards and enjoy the beautiful fall foliage of the Hood River Valley.
+You can even take a tour of the nearby farms and orchards and enjoy the beautiful fall foliage of the Hood River Valley

 Colorful vegetables and hops with blue sky in background.